 Acupuncture points are believed to stimulate the central nervous system and release pain-relieving chemicals into the muscles, spinal cord, and brain.
 It may also stimulate other chemicals to be released, including hormones that influence the self-regulating system of the body.

-Not only beneficial on addressing acute or chronic symptoms, acupuncture when used regularly, is a great preventative medicine approach which will help bring and maintain the body and mind in balance, thus avoiding illness.
+Acupuncture is known to have a cumulative affect, so when used regularly, it is a great preventative medicine approach which will help bring and maintain the body and mind in balance, thus avoiding illness.

 Available openings might not always reflect on the online schedule.